 We have not addressed the indirect effects of the sulphate aerosol produced on cloud microphysics.
-The so-called first indirect effect whereby the presence of aerosols increases the number of small droplets thereby increasing the albedo of the cloud would produce a potentially large additional negative radiative forcing, with a pattern somewhat different to the direct forcing.
+The so-called first indirect effect, whereby the presence of aerosols increases the number of small droplets thereby increasing the albedo of the cloud, would produce a potentially large additional negative radiative forcing, with a pattern somewhat different to the direct forcing.
 Representation of the indirect effects within the IGCM would be premature given the large uncertainties in the indirect effects of aerosols in general (Intergovernmental Panel on Climate Change, 2001) and the relatively coarse horizontal resolution of the simulations.
-However, a test calculation using the 'Lo' scenario aerosol field for July 1783 and empirical relationships between sulphate mass, aerosol number and cloud droplet effective radii (Boucher and Lohmann (1995), Slingo and Schrecker (1981)) in an offline radiative transfer code suggest that the indirect effect on low cloud could result in an additional Northern Hemisphere mean forcing of -7Wm-2, i.e. more than the size of the direct effect calculated here.
+However, a test calculation using the aerosol distributions for July 1783 and empirical relationships between sulphate mass, aerosol number and cloud droplet effective radii (Boucher and Lohmann, 1995; Slingo and Schrecker, 1981) and following the methodology of Intergovernmental Panel on Climate Change (2001), suggests that an indirect effect on cloud could result in an additional Northern Hemisphere mean forcing of between $-8 \text{ Wm}^{-2}$ ("Lo" scenario) and $-14 \text{ Wm}^{-2}$ , ("Hi" scenario) i.e. considerably more than the size of the direct effect calculated here.
 The spatial pattern of the indirect effect was different to that of the direct forcing, peaks occuring over the Atlantic and Pacific Oceans, in common with estimates of the indirect effect due to industrial sulphates (Intergovernmental Panel on Climate Change, 2001).
-A further complication when considering the likely impact of the indirect effect is that in the 'Hi' scenarios, much of the aerosol is in the upper troposphere and lower stratosphere.
-Almost all work on the indirect effect to date has examined the effect of aerosol on low altitude clouds.
-The interaction of aerosol with higher altitude clouds, particularly mixed phase clouds, and the role of aerosol as ice nucleii is extremely uncertain (Intergovernmental Panel on Climate Change, 2001).
-The indirect effects of aerosols from the Laki eruption are potentially large, but impossible to quantify with any confidence.
+A further complication when considering the likely impact of the indirect effect is that in the "Hi" scenarios, much of the aerosol is in the upper troposphere and lower stratosphere.
+While Jensen and Toon (1992) and Karcher and Lohmann (2002) do consider the indirect of volcanic aerosols on climate, almost all work on the indirect effect to date has examined the effect of aerosol on low altitude clouds.
+The interaction of aerosol with higher altitude clouds, particularly mixed phase clouds, and the role of aerosol as ice nuclei is extremely uncertain (Intergovernmental Panel on Climate Change, 2001).
+Indeed, Luo et al. (2002) found no evidence of any cloud changes in satellite observations following the Pinatubo eruption, and Lohmann et al. (2003) found significant changes in cloud properties only when very large amounts of sulphate aerosol were used.
+The indirect effects of aerosols from the Laki eruption are potentially large, but impossible to quantify with any confidence at this moment in time.

-5.3 Other possible radiative forcing agents.
+5.3 Other possible radiative forcing agents

-We have not addressed the possible effect on climate of changes in ozone resulting from changes in the tropospheric chemistry after the eruption.
-The changes observed in Stevenson et al. (2003) suggest a likely small positive forcing due to increased tropospheric ozone polewards of $70^{\circ}$ N and a small negative forcing due to decreases in the tropics.
+We have not yet addressed the possible effect on climate of changes in ozone resulting from changes in the tropospheric chemistry after the eruption.
+The changes observed in Stevenson et al. (2003) suggest a likely small positive forcing due to increased tropospheric ozone polewards of 70° N and a small negative forcing due to decreases in the tropics.